nuhorchak/RClean/instructions.md

 - Cancel - closes the browser window, with no action taken on the data

 ## NOTES
-- NOTE: Search function will only filter data and does not apply the filter is Finish and close is clicked
+- NOTE: Search function will only filter data and does not apply the filter if Finish and close is clicked
 - NOTE: RCleaner gadget does not automatically save data to your working environment.
 Assignment must be made prior to opening this gadget (i.e. my_data <- RCleaner(iris))